MysterMee/create-mule-app/README.md

 Note that current development supports Windows only.

 ### Future To-Do
-- Need to resolve issue about transferring json-logger library
-- install script prechecks.
-Its possible run this multiple times and crowd the bash_profile with duplicate alias
 - Anypoint CLI driven Downloads with Design Center
 	- However this would probably need automated ~/.anypoint/credentials setup